yourdawi/simple-fortnite-api/README.md

-# simple-fortnite-api
+This is a simple connection to fortniteapi.com

- A simple connect to fortniteapi.com
+You will need a key.